 Common IRC Questions

-My estimate does not include drip edge.
-How do I use the IRC to get it added?
+My estimate doesn’t include drip edge.
+What do I do?

 Related Glossary Terms